BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Measured value

 Explanation: The measurement of a variable or parameter.
-The value of MEAS is initialized to the initial model value.
-The MEAS value is used in the application if FSTATUS is >0 but not when FSTATUS=0.
+The value of `MEAS` is initialized to the initial model value.
+The `MEAS` value is used in the application if :ref:`fstatus` is greater than zero, but not when `FSTATUS=0`.

 .. _meas_gap: